Bump Stock Manufacturer Is Shutting Down Production

 Bump Stock Manufacturer To Resume Sales Of Controversial Device

-It's unclear if the freeze will be temporary or permanent, or what might happen to the factory in Texas.
+It's unclear whether the freeze will be temporary or permanent, or what might happen to the factory in Texas.
 Slide Fire did not respond to NPR's requests for comment.
 And the posted notice asks visitors to the site to enter an email address to "stay updated on any future news."

 The devices, and Slide Fire products specifically, have come under intense public and political scrutiny since the rapid-fire gun accessory was used in the Oct.
 1, 2017, Las Vegas mass shooting that left 58 dead and hundreds more injured.

-Three of those victims have filed a lawsuit seeking class-action status against Slide Fire and other bump stock manufacturers for negligence.
+Three of those victims have filed a lawsuit seeking class-action status against Slide Fire and any future bump stock manufacturers for negligence.
 According to the complaint, "this horrific assault would not and could not have occurred, with a conventional handgun, rifle, or shotgun, of the sort used by law-abiding responsible gun owners for hunting or self defense."

-Court documents also allege that Slide Fire manufactured, marketed, and sold devices to gun owners who wanted semi-automatic rifles to mimic fully automatic weapons, "thereby subverting federal law that has highly regulated machine guns for over 80 years."
+Court documents also allege that Slide Fire manufactured, marketed and sold devices to gun owners who wanted semi-automatic rifles to mimic fully automatic weapons, "thereby subverting federal law that has highly regulated machine guns for over 80 years."

 "Slide Fire's decision is just something they're doing now to try to relieve political pressure they're under," Robert Eglet told NPR.

-Eglet is a senior partner at Eglet Prince, the firm that filed the class action lawsuit on behalf of the Las Vegas victims along with the Brady Center.
+Eglet is a senior partner at Eglet Prince, the firm that filed the class-action lawsuit on behalf of the Las Vegas victims along with the Brady Center to Prevent Gun Violence.
 He contends the shutdown is a strategic move by the company to "put the brakes on any congressional movement that would prevent them or anyone else from producing these bump stocks in the future."

 This is not the first time Slide Fire is halting production.
 As NPR reported, it suspended sales shortly after the devices were used in the Las Vegas shooting in October.
-But less than a month later, days after another mass-shooting in Texas, Slide Fire restarted production on the controversial gun accessories.
+But less than a month later, days after another mass shooting in Texas, Slide Fire restarted production on the controversial accessories.

-Regardless of what the company does or doesn't do, Eglet said he and his clients are continuing to go forward with this case.
+Regardless of what the company does or doesn't do, Eglet said, he and his clients are continuing to pursue this case.

 "We want to sue these people out of business and send a message to any future manufacturers that that's what will happen to them if they try to make and sell these devices to the public," Eglet said.